vib-rawan20/first/README.md

 # first
-My first repository on Github
+My first repository on Github.
+I want to learn various languages, skills .
+I like to explore new things.